The Boundary: Chapter Two

 The young man met my gaze, but said nothing.

 “Hey!
-You have a mouth you know.
+You have a mouth, you know.
 Use it!”
-The soldier dug his gun farther into my back as he got angry.
+The soldier angrily dug the tip of the gun farther into me.
 I arched my back forward to release some of the pain.

 “You are hurting her, officer, ” he finally said . . . very quietly.

 “I don’t really care.
 What’s your name, brat?”

 “Falcon . . . ” the boy replied , trailing off into space.

 “Well, Falcon, you get your butt by Pepper here and start walking.
 You know what happens if you disobey orders.
 I CLEARLY remember now what your Father did to the President.”

 I looked up at the soldier and asked, ” What happened?”